-The installation technician from your ISP should have left the setup information for the modem with you after installing your broadband connection.
+The installation technician from your ISP should have left the setup information with you after installing your broadband connection.
 If not, you can call your ISP to request that data.
 After you have the setup information you need for your specific type of Internet connection, you can begin installation and setup of the Gateway.

-If you want to use a computer with an Ethernet adapter to configure the Gateway, continue to "Wired Connection to a Computer."
-If you want to use a computer with a wireless adapter to configure the Gateway, continue to "Wireless Connection to a Computer."
+To use a computer with an Ethernet adapter to configure the Gateway, continue to "Wired Connection to a Computer."
+To use a wireless-equipped computer, continue to "Wireless Connection to a Computer."